Ravi110296/California_House_pricing/README.md

 # California_House_pricing
-Predicting the House prices in California estate
+Predicting the House prices in California estate, The web app for the model can be accessed using this [link](https://square-plush-llama.anvil.app)

 ## Softwares and tools requirement
 1. [Github_Account](https://github.com)